 The WriteClass survey is only available to complete one time.
 If a student is unsatisfied with where they are placed they may speak with the English department for further evaluation.

 Placement scores will be considered valid if they have been taken within three years from the date of original testing.

 Because every student has different life obligations such as work, family, travel, and course delivery preferences, flexibility is key.
 The chart below is a guideline to keep in mind when planning your schedule.

 |Outside Time Obligation:||40 hours/week||30 hours/week||20 hours/week||5-15 hours/week|

 A credit hour is defined as the number of hours of class time per week.
 For example, a three credit class will meet three hours per week for the duration of a full semester.
 You will also need to schedule time outside of class for homework and studying.
 Remember the 2:1 Rule, for every class hour plan on at least two hours of outside class time.

-You are stongly encouraged to contact your major advisor before registering for classes.
+Current students are strongly encouraged to schedule a time to meet with their major advisor two weeks before registration opens.
+Getting continuous advising done earlier allows students to register the first day upon open registration.
 Registering early for classes will provide many course section options, so don't wait until the last minute.
 The Academic Calendar indicates the open registration dates for each term.

 You can view and print your class schedule on MyCSI.
-Once you login, visit the "Records and Registration" tab and click on the "Student Schedule" located on the left menu.
 The course schedule contains the course title, credit amount, instructor, class meeting time, and class location.
 If you don't know your textbook and class material requirements, bring your schedule to the Bookstore and the staff will help you gather purchases.

 CSI is an accredited institution, therefore all completed credits will transfer.
 While all the credits will transfer, each school will determine transfer equivalency for the intended program.
 We suggest you contact a transfer representative to determine course selection at CSI.
 The following transfer guides are provided by regional institutions and may be useful as you plan to transfer.